 La Rochelle 96km and Bordeaux 120km

-Our favourite restaurant is also the nearest, Le Cottage, in Arces - a few minutes by car.
+Our nearest restaurant is Le Cottage, in Arces - a few minutes by car.
 There are many more in the attractive small towns nearby: Meschers, Mortagne, Talmont and St Georges de Didonne.
-Details are to be found in the Dairy.
+We leave details of the current favourites in the Dairy.

 These are our 2 local, contrasting seaside towns.
 Both have water sports centres with expert instruction.
 Royan is rather larger and situated on the stretch of the Atlantic coastline known as the Coast of Beauty.
 Here you can take your pick from many beaches and it is still a lively fishing port: a little fleet leaves daily, its catches finding their way onto the restaurant tables that evening.
 Royan town has a lot to offer; with exceptional shopping, designer boutiques, surfing stores and a superb covered market.
 There are restaurants, cafes and bars of all kinds plus 2 casinos!
 Culture buffs can find lots to interest them with a good and varied programme of events ranging from concerts to sailing regattas and art exhibitions.
 Most of Royan, including the cathedral which is much nicer inside than out, was built in the Modern style between 1955 and 1958 because the allies bombed the town during the war!
 St Georges, on the other hand, is smaller, quieter and more traditional.
 It boasts a beautiful sandy bay, promenade, coastal walk and lighthouse as well as restaurants, bars and shops.